How Marriage Affects Car Insurance: Savings & When to Combine Policies

 See if you qualify for a lower rate in less than 2 minutes

-Getting married can unlock meaningful car insurance savings — married drivers pay approximately $2,101–$2,122 per year compared to $2,297–$2,413 for single drivers, based on 2025–2026 national rate data.
+Getting married can unlock meaningful car insurance savings — married drivers pay approximately $1,906 per year for full coverage on average, compared to ~$2,100/year for single drivers, representing an average savings of $194 per year based on 2026 national rate data from The Zebra.
+Couples who combine vehicles onto one policy can save an average of $830 per year (35%) over two separate single-driver policies.
 However, the real-world impact on your premium depends on both spouses' driving records, which insurer you use, whether you combine your policies or keep them separate, and even which state you live in.

 This guide breaks down how marriage affects your car insurance rates, when combining policies makes financial sense versus keeping them separate, and the steps to properly add your spouse to your coverage.
-You'll also find strategies for managing costs if one partner has a poor driving record, which states don't allow marriage discounts at all, plus critical timing tips for updating your insurance after tying the knot.
+You'll also find strategies for managing costs if one partner has a poor driving record, which states don't allow marriage discounts at all — including updated 2025–2026 changes — plus critical timing tips for updating your insurance after tying the knot.

 Key Pinch Points

-• Hawaii, Massachusetts, Montana & NC ban marriage-based rating
+• Hawaii, Massachusetts, Michigan & Pennsylvania ban marriage-based rating

 Compare Car Insurance Rates in Ohio